Jaswanth-Kollipara/filoffee/README.md

 I have planned to develop a backend using node.Js and Express.Js to replace the local storage.
 This will also allow me to have more control over the data.

-The git repository is:
+The git repository of this project is: https://github.com/Jaswanth-Kollipara/filoffee.git

 I have used gh-pages to deploy the application
-The deployed link is:
+The deployed link is: https://jaswanth-kollipara.github.io/filoffee/

 # Getting Started with Create React App